 We are the Network Architecture Lab, and we work on fundamental questions regarding network system design:

 - Can we infer network behavior from external observations?
 We proved the feasibility of network neutrality inference [ paper ].
 Earlier, we relaxed the assumption of link independence in network performance inference [ paper ].

 - Can we improve Internet transparency?
 We showed how Internet service providers can produce verifiable traffic receipts—report their own performance in a way that prevents them from lying [ paper ].

-- How should we write packet-processing software, such that we can reason about its semantics?
-We presented the first formally verified NAT written in C [ project page, paper ], then the first framework for verifying software network functions with no verification expertise [ project page, paper ].
+- How should we write software network functions (NFs), such that we can reason about their semantics?
+We presented the first formally verified NAT written in C [ project page, paper ], then the first framework for verifying software NFs with no verification expertise [ project page, paper ].

-- How should we write packet-processing software, such that we can reason about its performance?
-We proposed the idea of performance contracts and showed how to extract such interfaces from software NFs [ code, paper ].
+- How should we write software NFs, such that we can reason about their performance?
+We proposed the idea of performance interfaces and showed how to extract such interfaces from software NFs [ code, paper ].
 Performance interfaces evolved from performance contracts [ project page, paper ].